 History and tradition meet in Sabina DOP olive oil.

-The Sabina territory starts from the city of Rome and extends from the left bank of the Tiber all the way up to the Sabina Mountains.
 The typical landscape of Sabina is dotted with hills covered with age-old olive groves, green valleys and mountains where vast forests of oak and beech dominate.

 Almost all the hills are dominated by typical medieval villages, castles and ancient monasteries.
 One gets the impressions that time passes slowly in the area, closer to the rhythms of nature and its seasonal cycles.
 The hilly topography of the region makes intensive agriculture impracticable, while promoting the production of olive oil, always considered as the product by excellence of these territories.